Organizational structure of the Central Intelligence Agency: Covert Action Authorities

 President George W. Bush, in creating the National Clandestine Service (NCS), set a clear policy that the CIA would be in charge of all human intelligence (HUMINT) operations.
-NCS (formerly the Directorate of Operations, and earlier the "Directorate of Plans"), collects clandestine human intelligence collection, and conducts deniable psychological operations (psyops) and paramilitary operations.
+NCS (formerly the Directorate of Operations, and earlier the "Directorate of Plans"), performs clandestine human intelligence collection, and conducts deniable psychological operations (psyops) and paramilitary operations.

-Special Activities Division (SAD) is the NCS's unit responsible for Covert Action and "Special Activities".
+Special Activities Center (SAC) is the NCS's unit responsible for Covert Action and "Special Activities".
 These special activities include the covert political influence and paramilitary operations.
-Special Operations Group (SOG) is the element within SAD responsible for paramilitary operations.
+Special Operations Group (SOG) is the element within SAC responsible for paramilitary operations.
 They recruit solely from the Joint Special Operations Command and are then trained through an extensive course to become a clandestine intelligence officer.
 This unit is the most secretive and one of the most elite special operations forces in the world.

 Covert Action authorities come from the National Security Act of 1947.
 President Ronald Reagan issued Executive Order 12333 titled "United States Intelligence Activities" in 1984.
 This order defined covert action as both political and military activities that the US Government could legally deny and granted them exclusively to the CIA.
 The CIA was also designated as the sole authority under the 1991 Intelligence Authorization Act and mirrored in Title 50 of the United States Code Section 413(e).

 The Pentagon commissioned a study to determine whether the CIA or the Department of Defense (DoD) should conduct covert action paramilitary operations.
 Their study determined that the CIA should maintain this capability and be the sole government agency conducting covert action.
-The DoD found that it does not have the legal authority to conduct covert action nor the agility to carry out these type of missions.
+The DoD found that it does not have the legal authority to conduct covert action nor the agility to carry out these types of missions.